TopperDEL/uplink.net/README.md

 sh build-macos-ios.sh
 ```

-Place the resulting storj_uplink.dylib from the build/macos-folder to the runtimes/osx-x64/native-folder under uplink.Net.
+Place the resulting storj_uplink.dylib from the build/macos-folder to the runtimes/osx-x64/native-folder under uplink.Net and also to libs/mac/ renaming it to "libstorj.dylib".
 Place the resulting libstorj_uplink.dylib from the build-root-folder to the runtimes/ios/native- AND the libs/ios-folder under uplink.Net.

 ## Testing